 Steam condenses on the ceiling of a steam room, which will cause mold and mildew problems over time.
 In addition, the water drips back down onto fixtures and the floor, which creates a wet, slick surface even when not in use.
 To remedy this, make sure there is a slope in your ceiling so the water will fall back into the room.

 By avoiding these common mistakes and taking steps to maintain it, you can enjoy your home steam room for years to come.
-Build and maintain it properly and you’ll be relaxing in your home in no time.
+Part of building a steam room is maintaining it properly.
+This way, you’ll be able to relax in your home in no time.